sophmi/scytale/README.md

 than modern alternatives, or cryptographically broken outright.

 Ensure your use case does not require greater security guarantees than this library provides.

+## Licensing

+Scytale is dual-licensed under [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE-MIT).
+Users may use Scytale under the terms of either license, at their preference.